Chicken curry. Need I say more? 😛

-- Further add 1.5 tsp red chilli powder, 3 tsp coriander powder, 2 tsp gram flour, 1 tsp cumin powder into the curry (Mix all masala powders and then add), mix and cook on low flame for 30 seconds.
+- Add 1.5 tsp red chilli powder, 3 tsp coriander powder, 2 tsp gram flour, 1 tsp cumin powder into the curry (Mix all masala powders and then add), mix and cook on low flame for 30 seconds.

 - Pour 1.5 cups of water (250 ml approx), mix well and cook for a minute.

-- Cover the lid and pressure cook for 1 whistle.
+- Cover the lid and pressure cook until 1 whistle on medium heat.

-- Add in 1 tsp garam masala powder and cook for just a minute on low flame and turn the flame off.
+- Allow the cooker depressurize and then stir in 1 tsp garam masala powder and cook for just a minute on low flame and turn off.

-- Add 2-3 tbs butter and give it a good stir.
+- Add 2-3 tbs of butter and give it a good mix.

-- Enjoy the chicken curry with Malabar paratha/Chapati/Poori or rice.
+- Enjoy this yummy chicken curry with Malabar paratha/Chapati/Poori or rice.